arahi7860/intro-to-python/README.md

 python3                # start Python3 REPL
 exit()                 # quit Python REPL

-pip3 install ipython  # install IPython with Pip ipython               # start IPython REPL exit                  # quit IPython
+pip3 install ipython  # install IPython with Pip (you may need a sudo on linux) ipython               # start IPython REPL exit                  # quit IPython
 ```

+- Pip3 is a package manager for Python3 just like NPM is a package manager for
+node.
+If it's not installed, you can install it with `brew install pip3` on MacOS and `sudo apt install python3-pip` on Linux.

-> IPython is an alternative Python shell that adds a bunch of features like tab
+- IPython is an alternative Python shell that adds a bunch of features like tab
-> completion, better syntax highlighting, and the ability to inline embed
+completion, better syntax highlighting, and the ability to inline embed
-> graphics.
+graphics.

 We'll use IPython for the first portion of this lesson.